Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1FCVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-* **lun**: int: Optional: FC target lun number
+* **lun**: int: lun is Optional: FC target lun number
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly is Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-* **targetWWNs**: string[]: Optional: FC target worldwide names (WWNs)
+* **targetWWNs**: string[]: targetWWNs is Optional: FC target worldwide names (WWNs)
-* **wwids**: string[]: Optional: FC volume world wide identifiers (wwids) Either wwids or combination of targetWWNs and lun must be set, but not both simultaneously.
+* **wwids**: string[]: wwids Optional: FC volume world wide identifiers (wwids) Either wwids or combination of targetWWNs and lun must be set, but not both simultaneously.

 ## IoK8SApiCoreV1FlexPersistentVolumeSource
 ### Properties
-* **driver**: string (Required): Driver is the name of the driver to use for this volume.
+* **driver**: string (Required): driver is the name of the driver to use for this volume.
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 The default filesystem depends on FlexVolume script.
-* **options**: [IoK8SApiCoreV1FlexPersistentVolumeSourceOptions](#iok8sapicorev1flexpersistentvolumesourceoptions): Optional: Extra command options if any.
+* **options**: [IoK8SApiCoreV1FlexPersistentVolumeSourceOptions](#iok8sapicorev1flexpersistentvolumesourceoptions): options is Optional: this field holds extra command options if any.
-* **readOnly**: bool: Optional: Defaults to false (read/write).
+* **readOnly**: bool: readOnly is Optional: defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 * **secretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace

 ## IoK8SApiCoreV1FlexPersistentVolumeSourceOptions